data-forge/data-forge-ts/docs/concepts.md

 A series is an indexed sequence of values and is implemented by the `Series` class.
 By default a series has an integer index starting at 0 and counting up (just like arrays).
 Series will often be used with a date-time index, something usually known as a [time series](https://en.wikipedia.org/wiki/Time_series).

-All values in a series are generally expected to have the same type, although this is not specifically a requirement of *data-forge-js*.
+All values in a series are generally expected to have the same type, although this is not specifically a requirement of Data-Forge.

+A series can easily be constructed from a JavaScript array of data.
+It is also easily exported back to a JavaScript array.
+We can also extract a series from a column in a dataframe.
+Or plug a series into an existing dataframe to create a new column.

 ## DataFrame

-A dataframe is the *main* concept and type of data structure in data-forge.
-It is implemented by the `DataFrame`.
-It is a sequence of rows.
-It can also be considered a matrix (rows and columns) of structured data.
-Think of it as a spreadsheet in memory.
+A dataframe is really the *main* concept.
+It is implemented by the `DataFrame` class.

+A dataframe contains a sequence of rows.
+Each row is just a JavaScript object but each field presents the value for a column of data at that row.
+You might also think of it as a matrix (rows and columns) of structured data.
+You can also think of it as a spreadsheet in memory.

+Although a dataframe ostensibly represents tabular data, it's actually pretty flexible and different rows can contain different data types and field values can contain deeply nested data.

+A dataframe is composed of multiple series`, where each series has a name and represents a column of tabular data.

-A *data-frame* can be easily constructed from various formats and it can be exported to various formats.
+A dataframe can be easily constructed from a JavaScript array containing data or parsed from CSV and JSON data formats.
+A dataframe can be exported back to a JavaScript array or serialized/stringified to CSV or JSON.

-`DataFrame` is actually a sub-class of `Series`, so it inherits all the functions of `Series`.

-## Value / row

-A single piece of data in a sequence.

-For `DataFrame` a value is a JavaScript object, each field of which represents a column in the dataframe.

-For `Series` each value can be any valid JavaScript value.
+`DataFrame` and `Series` are very similar although not exactly the same.
+For example, because a dataframe has columns it therefore has functions such as `getSeries` for working with its columns.
+Series on the hand is specialised for working a series of values and thus function that dataframe does not have, such as `average` which computes the value number value of the series.

 ## Column

-A column is a single *named* series of data in a data-frame.
+A column is a single *named* series of data in a dataframe.
 Each column is simply a series with a name, the values of the series are the values of the column.

-A column is a slice of data through all rows.
+A column can be through of a as a slice of data that cuts through all rows of the dataframe.

 ## Index

-An index sequence of values that is used to index a data-frame or series.
+An index is sequence of values that is used to index a dataframe or series.
 When the data is a *time-series* the index is expected to contain *Date* values.

-Used for operations that search and merge data-farmes and series.
+An index is Used for operations that search and merge data-farmes and series.

 If not specified an integer index (starting at 0) is generated based on row position.
-An index can be explicitly by specifying a column by name.
+An index can be explicitly by specifying a column by name, from a JavaScript array of data or generated on the fly from another column or series.

 ## Pair

 Through this documentation and the Data-Forge code you will occasionally see a reference to a *pair* or *pairs*.
-Series and DataFrames are actually sequences of *pairs*, where each pair contains a index and a value or row.
+Series and dataframes are actually sequences of *pairs*, where each pair contains a index and a value or row.

 ## Lazy Evaluation

-Data-frames, series and index are only fully evaluated when necessary.
-Operations are queued up and only fully evaluated as needed and when required, for example when serializing to csv or json (`toCSV` or `toJSON`) or when baking to values (`toArray` or `toRows`).
+Dataframe, series and index are only fully evaluated when necessary.
+Operations are queued up (like a *data-pipeline*) and only fully evaluated as needed and when required, for example when serializing to csv or json (`toCSV` or `toJSON`) or when baking to values (`toArray` or `toRows`).

-A data-frame, series or index can be forcibly evaluated by calling the `bake` function.
+A dataframe, series or index can be forcibly evaluated and *baked* into memory by calling the `bake` function.

-## Iterator
+## Iterable / Iterator

+These are JavaScript concepts defined in ES6 and they are at the core of Data-Forge.
+To use Data-Forge you don't really need to know about these - but it's useful to understand them to understand the internals of Data-Forge and how lazy evaluation is implemented.

-Iterates the rows of a data-frame, series or index.
+An iterator allows the rows of a dataframe, series or index to be iterated.
 Iterators allow lazy evaluation (row by row evaluation) of data frames, series and index.
-This is the same concept as an [iterator in JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators) or an [enumerator in C#](https://msdn.microsoft.com/en-us/library/system.collections.ienumerator(v=vs.110).aspx).
+This is the same concept as an [enumerator in C#](https://msdn.microsoft.com/en-us/library/system.collections.ienumerator(v=vs.110).aspx), the concept that powers lazy evaluation in LINQ.

-The specification for an iterator is simple:

-	var anIterator = {

-		moveNext: function () {
-			// Move to the next element in the sequence.
-			// Return true if the sequence contains more elements.
-			// Return false when the sequence is exhausted.
-		},

-		getCurrent: function () {
-			// Return the current element in the sequence.
-		},

-	};

-## Iterable

-An *iterable* is an anonymous function that instantiates and returns an *iterator*.
-A iterable conceptually represents *a sequence that can be iterated*.

-An example iterable:

-	var myIterable = function () {
-		var myIterator = ... create an iterator for the sequence ... return myIterator;
-	};

 ## Selector

-A *selector* is a user-defined function (usually anonymous) that is passed to Data-Forge functions to process or transform each value in the sequence.
+A *selector* is a user-defined function (usually anonymous) that is passed to various Data-Forge functions to process or transform each value in the sequence.
 Selectors are also used to instruct Data-Forge on which part of the data to work with.

 For example say you have a row that looks as follows: